Australian rules football in Papua New Guinea: 1980s: Australia takes control, ambitious new structure crumbles

 The National Football League from Australia assumed control of PNG football operations and appointed Peter Evans as full-time manager to the PNG Rules Football Council in May 1978.
 Evans began a major and rapid restructure of football operations which largely ignored senior club and representative competition in favour of junior development.
 The PNG Rules Football Council was renamed the PNG Australian Rules Football Council and he set out to point out the ignorance of local players to the rules in an effort to eliminate any violence though the reverse occurred, with violence under the new administration dramatically increasing to a point where it was almost out of control, with several notable incidents of striking of umpires occurring and life bans instituted.
 The administration also banned players from national selection if their league refused to affiliate with the new administration, causing significant discontent with players outside of the national capital.
 The senior men's national championships were cancelled and funds diverted so that Evans, using his position as PNG National Sports Secretary, could fly a junior squad to Hobart in 1979 to participate in the Teal Cup (Australian Under 17 Championship).
 The team suffered humiliating defeats at the hands of the ACT, New South Wales and South Australia which was widely reported as a failure in the local media.
-Shortly following the tournament Evans resigned to become Tasmanian Football League chief administrator. and management of the now financially destitue administration was handed to local player William Maha.
+Shortly following the tournament Evans resigned to become Tasmanian Football League chief administrator. and management of the now financially destitute administration was handed to local player William Maha.
 The NFL's Victorian chief John Warren visited in 1980 promising a A$100,000 injection of funds and sponsorship from Rothmans International and admission to the council though along with high expectations of the underresourced local competition for coaches, umpires and ground upgrades.
 Warren was openly critical of all administrators, playing style and coaches involved in the game outside of Port Moresby.
 PNG was, however, (unlike the Northern Territory) never admitted as a full-voting member.